apache/cordova-registry-web/README.md

 ### Replicate remote databases
 If you want to see actual plugins and download counts when you are working locally, you will have to replicate the remote dbs.
 This could take a while as they are large.
 An alternative to replicating is to publish plugins locally for testing purposes.

-Note: We are in the process of moving over form IrisCouch to Cloudant.
-Iris Couch seems to have better replication support.
-Replicate from either.

 * IrisCouch

 ```bash